mame82/misc/logitech_vuln_summary.md

 On Microsoft Windows operating systems, this "key blacklisting" protection could be bypassed, using (not filtered) shortcuts, which produce arbitrary ASCII characters as output.
 From an attacker's perspective this eliminates the need to obtain the keyboard layout used by the target, as the shortcut based approach is language independent.

+Logitech only confirmed to fix the key exteaction vulnerability.
+There is no information on planned Mitigations for the key filter bypass.

 Devices known to be affected are:
 - Logitech R500